-The third annual Mayor’s Challenge 5K Walk/Run and Kids’ Fun Run will be held on Sunday, Nov.
-17, 2013, starting at Public Square Park outside the Metro Courthouse.
+The fourth annual Mayor’s Challenge 5K Walk/Run and Kids’ Fun Run will be held on Sunday, Nov.
+9, 2014, starting at Public Square Park outside the Metro Courthouse.
 Activities start at noon.
 The Kids’ Fun Run begins at 2 p.m.
 The 5K begins at 2:15 p.m.
 Participants are encouraged to arrive at least one hour before their start time.
 Participation is completely free and individuals of all ages and fitness levels are encouraged to join.

 With a goal of encouraging Nashvillians who have never participated in a 5K before to take the “Mayor’s Challenge”, there will be a free training program available to participants.
 Participants can also use the training regimen to prepare for the 5K on their own.
 The training schedule and regimen is available on this site.
 Complete the training and earn a free 5K t-shirt!
 Learn more about the training program

 Along with individuals, Mayor Dean is encouraging local businesses and organizations to form teams to train and participate in the 5K together.
 Team support is a great way to help meet a new fitness goal.